christianmconroy/Georgetown-Projects/README.md

 # Projects
-Collection of Georgetown coursework, data challenge, and independent projects
+Collection of grad school projects, data challenges, and other   independent projects